-- Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide these parts of the A9 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.
+- The works will be temporary, localised, transient and completed during a mixture of daytime and night-time hours and out of the peak tourist season, when the traffic count is at its lowest levels. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the bridge defects this will provide these parts of the A9 carriageway and A9 930 Allt Cuaich bridge with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.